ericbottard/hands-on-cloudfoundry/README.md

 #HANDS ON CLOUDFOUNDRY
 ##Exercise 1 (5 to 30 mins)
-Before starting this Hands On, here a some mandatory prerequisites needed to convey the rest of the exercises.
+Before starting this Hands On, here are some mandatory prerequisites needed to convey the rest of the exercises.
 ###VMC
 Run the `vmc` command in a terminal.
 If you get something like
 ```bash